khaldounalhalabi/rn-center-employee-mobile-app/README.md

 ## Installation and running
 1. run `npm install`
 2. run `npx expo install`
+3. Update your backend URL to work as you want (if on emulator the you can use localhost `http://10.0.2.2`) on `./lib/Config.ts`
-3. connect your android device via USB cable and enable USB debugging
+4. connect your android device via USB cable and enable USB debugging
-4. run `npm run android`
+5. run `npm run android`

 ## Next Steps
 - Clone And Run The Backend Project [Frontend Repository URL](https://github.com/khaldounalhalabi/rn-center-backend)
+- Clone And Run The Frontend Project [Frontend Repository URL](https://github.com/khaldounalhalabi/rn-center-frontend)
 - Clone And Run The OHIF Fork [OHIF Fork Repository URL](https://github.com/khaldounalhalabi/OHIF-Fork)
-- Clone And Run The Employee Mobile App [Employee Mobile App Repository URL](https://github.com/khaldounalhalabi/rn-center-employee-mobile-app)
 - Clone And Run The Patient Mobile App [Patient Mobile App Repository URL](https://github.com/khaldounalhalabi/rn-center-patient-mobile-app)